jofner/Twitch-SDK/README.md

 ## WARNING BEFORE UPDATING TO 2.* !!!

+Version 2.* changed namespace!
+I know it's not best practice and i'm really sorry, but i have my reasons for that.
+Thanks for understanding.
 Version 2.* has BC breaks and lot of changes.
 Be careful with updating!
 Before updating thoroughly examine the changes and adjust your application for modified functions.

 ## Requirements